wincentblack/Manual/Forta/README.md

 #### We should see somthing like this:
 ![image](https://user-images.githubusercontent.com/7540778/164965771-041e8e70-d252-475c-b3f4-7c3389faf0ac.png)

-#### check that all docker containres were started and are started:
+check that all docker containres were started:
 ```
 # docker ps
 ```